This FAQ contains questions not answered in the Process Details document. Please review this document if your questions are not answered below.

 COMPOSITE SCORING

-On the scoring tool you will see a column labeled “Composite Category”.
+n the spreadsheet with the Process Details, providers will see a column labeled “Composite Category.”

 – If NA appears in the column, the measure stands alone and is not part of a composite category.
 The provider must meet the measure in order to obtain the desired tier.

-– If D appears in the column, the measure is part of the Data Management composite category.
+– If DO appears in the column, the measures are part of the Data to Outcomes composite.
+Providers need to achieve at least 80% of the measures in this category.

 – If IM appears in the column, the measure is part of the Incident Management composite category.

-– If WA appears in the column, the measure is part of the Workforce Administration composite category.
+– If IM appears in the column, the measure is part of the Incident Management composite category.
+Providers need to achieve at least 60% of the measures in this category.

 Yes.
-As an example, to meet the Clinically Enhanced tier there are 6 measures in the Data Management (D) composite category.
-Each measure equals 16.67%.
-Providers will need to meet at least 5 of the 6 measures in the Data Management composite category to meet the Clinically Enhanced tier requirements (score of 83%).
+As an example, to meet the Clinically Enhanced tier there are 8 measures in the Data to Outcomes (DO) composite category.
+Each measure equals 12.5%.
+Providers will need to meet at least 7 of the 8 measures in the Data to Outcomes composite category to meet the Clinically Enhanced tier requirements (score of 87.5%).

 If your organization is applying for the Clinically Enhanced tier, then the measure applies whenever any of the following appear in the “Applicability” column: